-- The Florida Prime Fund (formerly the Local Government Surplus Trust Fund) or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act as provided in Section 163.01, Florida Statutes. - Securities and Exchange Commission registered money market funds with the highest credit quality rating from a Nationally Recognized Statistical Rating Organization. - Savings accounts in state certified qualified public depositories, as defined in Section 280.02, Florida Statutes. - Certificates of deposit in state certified qualified public depositories, as defined in Section 280.02, Florida Statutes. - Direct obligations of the U.S. Treasury. - Federal agencies and instrumentalities.
+- The Florida Prime Fund or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act as provided in Section 163.01, Florida Statutes. - Securities and Exchange Commission registered money market funds with the highest credit quality rating from a Nationally Recognized Statistical Rating Organization. - Savings accounts in state certified qualified public depositories, as defined in Section 280.02, Florida Statutes. - Certificates of deposit in state certified qualified public depositories, as defined in Section 280.02, Florida Statutes. - Direct obligations of the U.S. Treasury. - Federal agencies and instrumentalities.